Ally-Vella/MED5018-project/README.md

 # MED5018-project of Group 6

-This respository is for the final group project of the course MED5018, SUSTECH.
+This respository is for the final group project of the course MED5018, SUSTech.
 We tried to analyze the data of [COVID-19](https://github.com/GoogleCloudPlatform/covid-19-open-data/) from various aspects, including vaccinations, relations of some factors (i.e. sex, age, economy, smoking prevalence, diabetes prevalence) to mortality/new_confirmed/new_deceased, and clustering of another set of factors for possible commonality.

 The results are summarized briefly in the [document](doc/Summary.md).